PAXECT-Interface/paxect-link-plugin/README.md

 please consider giving the repository a ⭐ — it helps others discover the project and supports maintenance.

 ---
+### 🔄 Updates & Maintenance

+PAXECT Core Complete follows an **open contribution model**.

+- Updates, bugfixes, and improvements depend on **community and maintainer availability**.
+- There is **no fixed release schedule** — stability and determinism are prioritized over speed.
+- Enterprises and contributors are encouraged to submit issues or pull requests for any enhancements.
+- The project owner focuses on innovation and architectural guidance rather than continuous support.

+In short: updates arrive when they are ready — verified, deterministic, and tested across platforms.

 ## 💼 Sponsorships & Enterprise Support